laike9m/Cyberbrain/docs/Features.md

 - Cyberbrain only traces the first call, no matter how many times the decorated function is called.

-- `yield` statements are not not supported.
+- `yield` statements are not supported.

 - `async` and multi-threading are not supported.